 - Gene pool management of Corymbia

-Rapid expansion of the hardwood plantation estate in Australia over the past few decades given rise to concern over the potential for gene flow between planted and native eucalypt forests.In the subtropics this has been mainly with Corymbia spp (spotted gums) and their hybrid with C. torelliana.Our research has been to underpin the development of risk management strategies, defining the taxonomic entities at risk and their relationship with planted taxa (Shepherd et al. 2008a; Shepherd et al. 2012; Ochieng et al. 2007b; Ochieng et al. 2007a; Ochieng et al. 2010), the potential for hybridisation and how to detect and monitor hybridisation (Abasolo et al. 2012), as well as the ecological and evolutionary consequences of hybridisation and introgression.
+Rapid expansion of the hardwood plantation estate in Australia over the past few decades has given rise to concern over the potential for gene flow between planted and native eucalypt forests.In the subtropics this has been mainly with Corymbia spp (spotted gums) and their hybrid with C. torelliana.Our research has been to underpin the development of risk management strategies, defining the taxonomic entities at risk and their relationship with planted taxa (Shepherd et al. 2008a; Shepherd et al. 2012; Ochieng et al. 2007b; Ochieng et al. 2007a; Ochieng et al. 2010), the potential for hybridisation and how to detect and monitor hybridisation (Abasolo et al. 2012, 2013, 2014), as well as the ecological and evolutionary consequences of hybridisation and introgression.

 - Genetics of adaptive traits and pre-breeding of tree crops

 Pre-breeding concerns the provision of knowledge of genetics to underpin breeding programs.
 The use of experimental hybrid populations and population genomics are powerful approaches in the search for genome segments and genes that traits of economic significance that are also adapt tree populations to variation in their environment.
 Recent projects have focused on genetics of propagation traits in Corymbia spp.
 (Shepherd et al. 2007; Shepherd et al. 2008b; Shepherd et al. 2009) and Melaleuca alternifolia, and wood quality attributes in Eucalyptus pilularis (Sexton et al. 2009; Sexton et al. 2010; Sexton et al. 2011).
 The generation of a Corymbia genome sequence is a key resource supporting pre-breeding research on abiotic and biotic stress tolerances in this group.

 - U. of Tasmania